 Key Benefits of V-Model

-• It facilitates early detection of defects, reducing the overall cost of development by preventing late-stage project overhauls.
+- It facilitates early detection of defects, reducing the total cost of ownership of development by preventing late-stage project overhauls.
 A

 Go for V-Model